Selling House with Restriction: How Hard?

-When you’re getting ready to sell your property in Scotland, it’s crucial to be aware of any restrictions that could affect the sale.
-Let’s dive into the various restraints that you might encounter.
+When you're getting ready to sell your property in Scotland, it's crucial to be aware of any restrictions that could affect the sale.
+These restrictions can range from limitations on what you can build on your land to rights that other parties have over your property.
+Let's dive into the various restraints that you might encounter.

 Restrictive Covenants